Fun things to do in Japan: my 15 favourite activities

 Caffe latte art Harajuku Tokyo - fun things to do in Japan

-From 2018 to 2019, I have lived and been diving in Japan for a total period of 8 months.
-For 4 months, I went studying Japanese at a language school in Tokyo, which was a childhood dream.
-For a total cost of 2300€ (which was the cheapest, nor the most expensive), learning how to communicate autonomously in Japanese dramatically changed and improved my experience in Japan, since outside of big cities like Tokyo or Okinawa, very few people can speak English.
+From 2018 to 2019, I lived and dived in Japan for a total period of 8 months.
+For 4 months, I studied Japanese at a language school in Tokyo, which was a childhood dream.
+For a total cost of 2300€ (which wasn’t the cheapest nor the most expensive), learning to communicate autonomously in Japanese dramatically improved my experience in Japan, since outside big cities like Tokyo or Okinawa, very few people can speak English.

-I can now book by email or phone, my hotel rooms and my dives all over Japan without help, and I can order all the best food at the best price in a restaurant while making new friends!
+I can now book my hotel rooms and dives all over Japan by email or phone without help, and I can order the best food at the best price in a restaurant while making new friends!